Yellowstone’s Grand Prismatic Spring

 Bands of color at Grand Prismatic Spring

-Happily, the viewing boardwalk provides safe passage for we humans atop the smoldering landscape.
-Embroidered with signs warning against the dangers of erring from the prescribed path, it features stories of how people have been scalded, children killed and family pets sucked into the vortex.
-Even standing too close to the spring can cause intense burns.
+Happily, the viewing boardwalk provides safe passage for humans atop the smoldering landscape.
+And there is good cause for concern.
+Along the way, signs warn against the dangers of erring from the path citing stories of how people have been scalded, children killed and family pets sucked into the vortex.
+Indeed, even standing too close to the spring can cause intense burns.

 The viewing boardwalk at Grand Prismatic Spring